jiawangex/ExtremeCloudIQ-OpenAPI/README.md

 ExtremeCloud IQ™ API allows customers and partners to create solutions for the management, monitoring, and provisioning of any ExtremeCloud IQ™ environment.

-To deliver high quality REST API, we need to make sure all API designers and developers fully understand our API design principles and strictly follow our API design guideline.
+To deliver high-quality REST API, we need to make sure all API designers and developers fully understand our API design principles and strictly follow our API design guidelines.

 # API Design Guidelines